KlaraMartinsson/aussie-approved/README.md

 ### Code used

 I used a video from [Web Dev Simplified](https://www.youtube.com/watch?v=riDzcEQbX6k) as tutorial for the backbone of the JavaScript.
-I also used a video from [Coding Nepal](https://www.youtube.com/watch?v=WUBhpSRS_fk&t=0s) for knowledge about counting questions in the quiz.
-I got help with the timer from [Reach Star](https://www.youtube.com/watch?v=4piMZDO5IOI)
+I also used a video from [Coding Nepal](https://www.youtube.com/watch?v=WUBhpSRS_fk&t=0s) for knowledge about counting questions in the quiz and how to make the timer.
 The code snippet to create the shadows around the containers and buttons was learnt from this [CSS leason](https://www.w3schools.com/css/css3_shadows.asp).

 ## Acknowledgementes